In a hurry? Download a quick guide to phased retirement and return here for complete details later.

 There are two unique provisions for phased retirement.

 First, you may reduce your effort below 50% and still maintain eligibility for benefits and for university contributions.
 The university contribution for health plan premiums for the duration of the phased retirement will be based upon the salary band rate that was applicable prior to beginning phased retirement.
 The service accrual rate in effect prior to beginning phased retirement will continue for the duration of the phased retirement.
+(Please note that sick time and vacation/paid time off (PTO) are not protected by phased retirement.
+You must maintain eligibility for sick and vacation pay or PTO during phased retirement for accrual to continue.)

 Criteria for Phased Retirement